 Data from the Bureau of Labor Statistics‘ Quarterly Census of Employment & Wages shows the truth of this.

-Figure 1 shows Average Annual Pay in all industries for All establishment sizes in Minnesota, Hennepin County, and St. Louis County.
-We see that the average annual salary in St. Louis County is 80% that of Minnesota generally and just 66% that of Hennepin County.
+Figure 1 shows Average Annual Pay in all industries for all establishment sizes in Minnesota, Hennepin County and St. Louis County.
+We see that the Average annual salary in St. Louis County is 80 percent that of Minnesota generally and just 66 percent that of Hennepin County.

 But when we look at these vaunted Leisure and hospitality jobs, the picture is even worse.
 The average annual salary in Leisure and hospitality in St. Louis County was just $16,904 in 2018.
 When people say that Leisure and hospitality can be the basis for the economy in places like St. Louis County, look at these numbers and ask yourself if that is truly the case.
 Then consider that, in 2018, the average annual salary for Metal ore mining jobs in St. Louis County was $98,954.